jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 A cron job is a way to schedule tasks ahead of time in Unix-type command-line systems such as the Mac Terminal -- for example, sending out an email, updating a file at the same time every day, and so on.
 Tasks can be scheduled for a particular time or at regular intervals -- daily, weekly, etc.

-I decided I wanted to tweet something on October 21, 2015, at 4:29 pm, to celebrate the exact time Marty McFly arrives from 1985.
+I decided I wanted to post the following tweet on October 21, 2015, at 4:29 pm, to celebrate Marty McFly's arrival from 1985:

+<pre>"Yes, it's October 21, 2015 at 4:29 pm...

+...on the East Coast.

+But Hill Valley is in California.
+Three hours to go.

+#BackToTheFutureDay"</pre>

 I wanted to preschedule my tweet, so it could go out even if I'm away from my computer at the time (as long as my computer is running).
 First I tried some web apps, but I couldn't get tweets to appear at the exact time I wanted.
 So I turned to the command line.

 <!-- more -->